liady/react-minimal-starter/README.md

 npm install
 npm run dev
 ```
 Navigate your browser to `localhost:8181` to see the results.
-The files are watched, so every change will be automatically built.
+The files are watched, so all changes are automatically built.

 ## Production
 Run the following commands: